Patents

 Prof. Rothenberg, who is the co-inventor of a biodegradable and biobased plastic from plants, has overseen the transfer of knowledge from the UvA to a viable company Plantics BV, that is now scaling up the production of this plastic to industrial scale with commercial partners.
 Prof Reek contributed to the growth of InCatT, a spin-off that was started in 2009 and now has grown to 3 FTE.

 To further promote valorisation, a Sustainable Chemistry Bootcamp has been organized together with ACE Venture Lab.
 In 2016, three out of five selected initiatives were marked high potential by the evaluating committee (with both industrial and academic members).
 Two of these three have received RPA SusChem money to initiate their spin-off company.
 This has resulted in the start of the spin-off companies Spark904 BV (providing analytical and spectroscopic services on demand) and SusPhos BV (upcycling of phosphate-rich waste streams, producing high-quality alternatives to fossil-sourced products).
-After the corona restrictions, a new Bootcamp will be organised.
-Candidates that have spin-off ideas can contact Prof. J.N.H.
-Reek for further information.
-Their plans may be evaluated in an alternative manner to allow new initiatives.
+Since 2020 (due to the corona restrictions) we have an open invitation for PhD candidates associated to suschem to discuss their plans on new spin-off ideas.
+They can contact Prof. J.N.H.
+Reek for further information on how to apply and pitch their idea for the committee.
+This has resulted in one new spin off company so far; Lightcore bv.